-The installation consists of a frame made from Norwegian reclaimed wood with bark on the external face.
+The Artwork consists of a frame made from Norwegian reclaimed wood with bark on the external face.
 From this hangs a PVC bioplastic membrane.
-The pollution is emulated in a variety of different ways within the pods using humidifiers, haze generators, diffusers, fans and an ozone machine.
+The pollution is safely emulated in a variety of different ways within the Pods using humidifiers, haze generators, scent diffusers, fans and an ozone machine.
 The temperature and humidity is regulated by heaters and air conditioners.
-The overall installation requires a peak power supply of 125amps, though the current it pulls on average is under 30 amps.
+The overall Artwork requires a peak power supply of 125amps, though the current it pulls on average is under 30amps.

-This installation is packed within eight palletted crates each 1.2 x 1.0 x 1.5 metres and a single crate measuring 2.3 x 1 x 1.3 and weighing 2300 kilos in total.
-It can be transported by ship or in a 7.5 ton lorry.
+During transportation, this Artwork is packed within eight wooden, palletted crates each 1.2 x 1.0 x 1.5 metres and a single crate measuring 2.3 x 1 x 1.3 and weighing apprxoximately 2300 kilos in total.
+The preferable mode of transport is by sea freight and/or lorry.

 The construction of the Artwork requires four Cape Farewell technicians suported by up to eight local crew, working over three days.
-The deconstruction requires two Cape Farewell technicians supported by up to eight local crew, working over one day.
-Whilst the installation is open to the public it requires a minimum of two invigilators to interact and manage the visitors.
+The deconstruction requires two Cape Farewell technicians supported by up to eight local crew, working over one and a half days.
+Whilst the Artwork is open to the public it requires a minimum of two invigilators to interact and manage the visitors.
 In each Po dis a digital screen displaying the City name and the local air pollution information specific to that location.

-Cape Farewell manage the touring of Pollution Pods and handle all enquiries, bookings and tour logistics.
-Please contact Stephanie Clements, Lead Project Manager, for a full technical specification and further information.
+Cape Farewell manage the touring of Pollution Pods and handle all enquiries, bookings and tour logistics on behalf of Michael Pinsky.